Rouzax/Optimize-PptImages/README.md

 - Changes written to output

 **Skipped:**
-- Already at optimal size
+- Already at optimal size and quality
-- Used in master/layout (protection)
+- Used in master/layout (protection unless `-OptimizeMastersAndLayouts` is set)
 - Has crop but cropping disabled
 - Auto-generated PNG fallback for SVG (PowerPoint regenerates)
 - Morph conflict detected
+- Unsupported format (EMF, WMF vector graphics)
+- No net savings achieved

 **Rejected:**
 - Optimization would increase file size